natodemon/GoHTTP/README.md

 ## Purpose

-This is a very simple http server written in Golang as a component of another project, please see [natodemon/GoBench/README.md](https://github.com/natodemon/GoBench).
-It simply serves an html index file placed in the *web* directory.
+This is an http server written in Golang as a component of another project, please see [natodemon/GoBench/README.md](https://github.com/natodemon/GoBench) for more details.
+The program simply serves an html index file placed in the *web* directory.

 ## Usage